lawnjelly/godot-llightmap/README.md

 * Linear HDR exr final texture or gamma corrected normalized png
 * SSE2 (on x86 64 bit) / Multithread ray tracing
 * Albedo taken into account for bounces
-* Omnis and Spotlights, Directional lights (in forward)
+* Omnis and Spotlights, Directional lights (with forward tracing)
+* Emissive materials

 ### Still todo
-* More tweaks to directional light, and support for directional in backward tracing mode
+* and support for directional in backward tracing mode
-* Sky
+* Sky panorama textures
 * Roughness / metal from source textures for PBR reflections
 * Option of multiple lightmaps
 * Transparency support